 This story appears again in the 1920 book, ‘Flip-Flap The Great Oojah’.
 Don is subsequently abducted by a kangaroo, dumped on an evil one-eyed elephant by an eagle, hides in a snail shell and… well, you’ll have to read the book.
 For me, the great appeal of Uncle Oojah, is his kindly, presumptive arrogance.
 He pompously assumes that he can do what he likes whilst actually being quite benign.

 I’d love to find other editions of the Daily Sketch newspaper featuring Flip-Flap (or Uncle Oojah, as he was known later) but sadly they seem to be a real rarity.
-In ‘Flip-Flap The Great Oojah’ there is a list of other books by Flo Lancaster but I have never seen any copies of these.
+In ‘Flip-Flap The Great Oojah’ there is a list of other books by Flo Lancaster but I have so far only seen and acquired two other titles, the Pigmy Pirates and the Children of Funbeam.
 I am, however, delighted to be in possession of an original copy of the Daily Sketch for 18th Feb 1919, featuring the first ever Oojah story, soon to be celebrated at Uncle Oojah’s 100th birthday celebrations in 2019.
 If you have copies of other Oojah stories from the Daily Sketch , or any of the above books (if they were ever actually published) please do get in touch!

 It seems the Twilight titles were published as separate volumes and some also in other annuals.
 This colour plate is from ‘Once Upon A Time – Children’s Annual 1920’.
 It appears with some additional pen and ink drawings by Thomas Maybank and the full story of ‘Flip-Flap The Great Oojah’.
 This annual also contains ‘The Pigmy Pirates’ mentioned above in the Twilight series.
 The ‘Once Upon A Time – Children’s Annual 1921’ contains a couple more Oojah stories, ‘Flip-Flap in Wangletown’ and ‘The Wonder-man’.
 Not clear whether these are additional stories or alternative titles to those mentioned in the Twilight series above.
 I have been offered a copy of ‘Flip-Flap’s Wonderground’ in a new binding with most of the original pages but the price was too high for me, especially as it appears in the 1923 Oojah Annual anyway.
 I have yet to find any examples of ‘Dear Uncle Oojah’, ‘Flip-Flap and Lady Eliza’ and ‘The Outcasts of Oojahland’ either in the Twilight series format or in annuals.